Pandava Quintet: Aru Shah and the Song of Death

 They travel to the Nāga realm, wherein Aru learns that Brynne is half asura, enabling her to shape-shifting, and is therefore discriminated by almost everyone.
 They reach the Nāga realms entrance, but Aru is separated from the group.
 She finds her way to the palace of Varuna and Varuni, the sea gods.
 Varuni foretells Aru's near future, before she and her friends are reunited, and they fend off a large crab monster.
 Varuni and Varuna allow them to use a secret passage into the Nāga treasure.
 However, they are greeted by three nāginis, who claim to know the thief's name.
 Mini gives herself up for the name, and, although the others try and stop it, Mini is kidnapped and drained of her energy.
-The nāginis claim that Mini is safe in Ushas and Ratri's world, and leave behind a Heartgem that belongs to Uloopi, the nāga queen.
+The nāginis claim that Mini is safe in Ushas and Ratri's world and leave behind a Heartgem that belongs to Uloopi, the naga queen.
 She used the jewel to save Arjuna, but Takshaka stole it, thus making her age.
 Aru and Brynne briefly fight, before reconciling.
 Mini interacts with them in their dreams, causing them to believe that Rishi Durvasa can help them.
-They enter the nāga treasury, wherein they are attacked by Takshaka, the guard of the treasury.
+They enter the naga treasury, wherein they are attacked by Takshaka, the guard of the treasury.
 He is angry at Aru, who he believes is still Arjuna, for burning down his home.
 He is allied with the Sleeper, and let the thief, who is female, to steal the bow and arrow.
 The trio quickly discover Takshaka is affected by musical sound frequencies, and Aiden uses this by playing music on his phone.
 Aru finds the soul song, but Takshaka overcomes the music by destroying the phone.
 They are almost killed, before Takshaka's grandson, Rudy, intervenes, and hypnotizes him, using music, and lets the Pandavas escape.
 They visit Rishi Durvasa, who refuses to help them at first, but then shows them an entrance to the Dreamworld.
 There, they find and rescue Mini, and return.
 Mini reveals that the thief is Shurpanakha.
-It is revealed through the soul song that she is in the Ocean of Milk, and is planning to use the Heartless to steal Amrita, the nectar of immortality.
-While the quartet journey to the Ocean, they are tested by Agni, who's insatiable hunger is finally satisfied by Aru's gift, and they are joined by Hiri, a shapeshifter.
+It is revealed through the soul song that she is in the Ocean of Milk and is planning to use the Heartless to steal Amrita, the nectar of immortality.
+While the quartet journey to the Ocean, they are tested by Agni, whose insatiable hunger is finally satisfied by Aru's gift, and they are joined by Hiri, a shapeshifter.